 AI Automation Guide: How to Automate Repetitive Tasks

-This guide walks you through mapping repetitive work into actual automated workflows: triggers, data sources, AI decisions, human approvals, and logged actions.
+I’m going to walk you through mapping repetitive work into actual automated workflows—triggers, data sources, AI decisions, human approvals, and logged actions.
 Whether you’re an operator, founder, analyst, admin, or no-code builder, I’ll show you how to put AI to work without dropping the ball on quality or security.

 What’s Actually Changed in 2026

-For automation work, your stack probably includes Zapier, Make and n8n-style builders, OpenAI tools, Gemini Enterprise agents, Microsoft 365 Copilot agents, ticketing systems, and CRMs.
+For automation work, your stack probably includes Zapier, Make, or n8n for workflow orchestration, OpenAI’s Models (GPT-5.5 via API or ChatGPT), Google’s Gemini (embedded in Workspace), Microsoft’s Copilot and Agent 365, Anthropic’s Claude (via API or directly in Microsoft 365), ticketing systems, and CRMs.
 Don’t treat these as interchangeable.
 A research tool lives or dies by citations and source quality.
 A writing assistant needs clarity, voice, and originality.
 An agent needs proper permissions, logs, rollback, and escalation.
 A coding assistant needs tests, diffs, and dependency safety.
 A creative generator needs prompt adherence, commercial-use rules, and brand fit.

 Second big change: multimodality.
 Modern AI systems work with text AND images, documents, code, audio, and video.
-OpenAI’s models support text and image input with multilingual output.
-Google’s AI Mode handles typed, spoken, visual, and uploaded-image queries.
-Translation: you can dump the original material — screenshots, drafts, PDFs, spreadsheets, product photos, meeting transcripts, code — rather than describing everything from memory.
+OpenAI’s GPT-5.5 supports text and image input with multilingual output.
+Google’s AI handles typed, spoken, visual, and uploaded-image queries.
+Translation: you can dump the original material—screenshots, drafts, PDFs, spreadsheets, product photos, meeting transcripts, code—rather than describing everything from memory.

 Core Principles That Actually Work